jaf7C7/life/smell_audit.md

 ---

-### Smell 4: live cells are represented as raw strings everywhere (Primitive Obsession / "No String Types")
+### Smell B: live cells are represented as raw strings everywhere (Primitive Obsession / "No String Types")

 **Where:** pervasive — `rules.js` (`Set<String>` in/out, `Cell.fromString`/`.toString()` calls
 in `next()`), `app.js` (`toggleCell`, both loops in `render`, `createClickHandler`), and all